Press Releases and Announcements

-The Gilmore Car Museum’s public relations department is available to assist you with story ideas, interviews with automotive experts, supporting images and video, or scheduling your next visit to experience America’s Signature Collection™.
+The Gilmore Car Museum’s public relations department is available to assist you with story ideas, interviews with automotive experts, supporting images and video, or scheduling your next visit to experience North America’s Largest Auto Museum.

 Jay Follis, Director of Marketing

 It’s a Doozy–the slang phrase used for something extraordinary and unequalled—certainly describes the newest exhibit at the Gilmore Car Museum: “Duesenberg – Celebrating an American Classic.”
 Perhaps the largest, most prestigious public museum exhibition of Duesenberg Motor Cars held in decades will showcase up to 20 of these rare cars in rotation through Fall 2019.

 The Gilmore Car Museum’s annual Halloween Spooktacular is a FUN and SAFE place to have a GHOULISHLY great time with the entire family!
 The open-house style event will be held on Thursday, October 25, from 4:00-7:00pm, rain or shine.
 The Gilmore SPOOKTACULAR is an event exclusively geared towards kids ages 12 and under and draws thousands of costumed trick-or-treaters throughout the museum galleries.

 The Gilmore Car Museum in Hickory Corners, Michigan has received a grant of $115,000 from the Margaret Dunning Foundation to support youth-centered exhibits.
 The funding will be used to design and fabricate a new exhibit pathway located throughout the Museum.
 Five new interactive exhibits will employ STEM (Science, Technology, Engineering, and Math) core concepts with the goal of developing the next generation of car enthusiasts.